couchbase/cbft/DESIGN.md

 Server; a.k.a. "cbftint".
 Extra emphasis is given to clustering related features such as rebalance, failover, etc.

-Brief summary: cbft will by babysat by ns-server; cbft will store is configuration metadata into ns-server's metakv system; and, after the end of the existing rebalancing of KV VBuckets and view/GSI builds, ns-server will enter an additional, user-cancellable rebalancing phase for cbft-related index partitions by invoking a new cmd-line program called MCP (cbft's Managed Central Planner).
+Brief summary:

+* ns-server will spawn and babysit cbft.

+* cbft will store is configuration metadata into ns-server's metakv system.

+* During rebalance, ns-server will perform its normal, existing rebalancing of VBuckets and view/gsi indexes, and then ns-server will finally request cbft to perform rebalancing of cbft's index partitions.

 -------------------------------------------------
 # Links